diwic/refstruct-rs/README.md

 Rust structs that can reference their own fields.
 ===========

-Current state: Alpha / experimental.
+Current state: Alpha / experimental, but should be safe and usable - at least no one has proven it to be unsafe, and I'm looking for feedback w r t improving usability.

-This file is currently the only documentation.
+This file is currently the only documentation, but should contain enough to get you started.

 Background
 -----------